Kamesh-Mishra/Kamesh-Mishra/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Data Science Project
+- 🔭 I’m currently working on ...Data Science Project
 - 🌱 I’m currently learning ...
 Machine Learning & Deep Learning
 - 👯 I’m looking to collaborate on ...
 Power BI
 - 🤔 I’m looking for help with ...
 Deep Learning